Andrewgdewar/AlgorithmicLevelProgression/README.md

     // IE makes it so there is no chance a pmc will use gear beyond their level "strictEquipmentTiering": false,

+    //This controls the chance of pmcs using higher tier ammo 0.1 > 1 "higherTierAmmoChance": 0.3,

     // The below is how one can adjust equipment weightings for each category.
     // 0 is meta, 1 is completely random, 2 will make pmcs prioritize the worst gear.
     // Imagine a pmc can wear a usec hat, or a Ulach helmet, the weighting may look like this: